AutoCAD vs Autodesk Fusion 360

 Autodesk Fusion 360 Autodesk Fusion 360

-• If you need real-time collaboration on projects
+• If you value real-time collaboration and a modern, user-friendly design environment

 description Overview